-Full Crisis Hotline Training - There are four phases in the VIA LINK Hotline Specialist Training program totaling approximately 60 hours of training.
-In order to become a Hotline Specialist, each trainee must fully participate in all four phases.
-Crisis Hotline Specialists answer the National Suicide Prevention Lifeline, Helpline 2-1-1, and have the option of working on the Crisis Teen Textline.
+Full Crisis Helpline Training - There are four phases in the VIA LINK Helpline Specialist Training program totaling approximately 60 hours of training.
+In order to become a Helpline Specialist, each trainee must fully participate in all four phases.
+Crisis Helpline Specialists answer the National Suicide Prevention Lifeline, Helpline 2-1-1, and have the option of working on the Crisis Teen Textline.

 Outreach Volunteer Training – VIA LINK needs volunteers to help with agency outreach in the community.
 Outreach volunteers go through a training process to learn about VIA LINK and what we do, including information on our hotlines and training programs available.
 Volunteers then represent VIA LINK at community events such as health fairs and community walks, passing out information and answering questions about VIA LINK’s programs and services.
 Outreach volunteers can also have the opportunity to speak about VIA LINK’s mission and services to both individual citizens and other community agencies.Outreach volunteers need to have a good attitude and be comfortable speaking in public.
 Must either have own transportation or access to some form of transportation to get to community events."

 Volunteer training is provided at no charge to volunteers.
 In return for this extensive training, VIA LINK 2-1-1 asks that each volunteer commit a certain amount of time with our agency, depending on the training program selected.